emrgen/blocktree/README.md

         └── block-2.2
 ```

-## Internal Invariants
+## Block Invariants

-- all spaces are direct children of the root space(for now)
+- all spaces are direct children of the root space(0000)
-- space is a block
 - blocks in a space form a tree (no cycles, no multiple parents, only one block tree per space)
+- space is also a block

 ## Progress